Canop/backdown/README.md

 ## Precompiled binaries

-Unless you're a Rust developper, I recommend to just download the precompiled binaries, as this will save a lot of space on your disk.
+Unless you're a Rust developper, I recommend you just download the precompiled binaries, as this will save a lot of space on your disk.

 Binaries are made available at https://dystroy.org/backdown/download/